Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 In this error scenario, the authentication was successful, but your registered user/service principal is not granted the RBAC permission to perform the action.
 To mitigate this error, navigate to your Azure Cache for Redis resource in the Azure portal.
 Confirm that:

 - In **RBAC Rules**, you've assigned the appropriate role (Owner, Contributor, Reader) to your user/service principal identity.
-- In the event you're using a custom role, ensure the permissions granted under your custom role include the one required for your target action.
+- In the event you are using a custom role, ensure the permissions granted under your custom role include the one required for your target action.